Holders Italy, France, Spain and Ukraine will contest the semi-finals of UEFA U19 Euro 2024 in Belfast.

 The sides were evenly matched – even though French coach Bernard Diomede heavily rotated his starting line-up – but France went close again in the 41st minute.
 This time Yarek Gasiorowski needed to put his body on the line to block Sael Kumbedi's dangerous effort.

-Dani Rodríguez's fine 65th-minute strike brought parity, and as Spain's momentum grew Wassim Keddari (Simo) rose highest to head the winning goal and propel José Lana's side to the section summit.
+Dani Rodríguez's fine 65th-minute strike brought parity, and as Spain's momentum grew Wassim Keddari (Simo) rose highest to head home what appeared to be the winning goal and propel José Lana's side to the section summit.

 In a final twist, Valentin Atangana came off the bench to send France back to the top and claim first place in Group B.